[Micro Hardening v2] A simple security incident experience

 2. Team building is extremely important.

-Let's work out the purpose of the set, who will play what role, and how we will approach the next set.
+Let's finalize the purpose of the set, who will play which role, and how we will approach the next set.

 In this case, we only created a timeline in the first set, and didn't take the time to understand and organize the specifications within the team.
 This had a big impact later on, and we realized that this was a problem.
 Even if each person understands the specifications, it is important to look them over as a team and align your understanding

-This can be done in Slack or a Google spreadsheet, so be sure to leave a trail.
-This
+This can be done using Slack or Google Sheets, but make sure to keep a record.

 4. Consider using external services and tools.

-In order to expose problems and maintain service quality, it is more realistic to make full use of external services and tools.
+To identify problems and maintain service quality, it is more practical to make full use of external services and tools.

-Don't think you can do it on your own like Inusuki did.
+Don't think you can manage everything on your own like Inusuki did.

-having a service running will not improve your score.
+having the service running won't improve your score.

-Think about how you can improve your score and what it means to meet business requirements.
+Take some time to think about how to improve your score and what it means to meet business requirements.

 summary